Ferry to Piraeus

 Piraeus Ferry Port

 Piraeus abstains 210 km from Patras, 40 km from Athens International Airport Eleftherios Venizelos and just 10 km from Athens city center.
-Inside Piraeus ferry port facilities, you can find tourist information, pedestrian lanes and a little further, in the city of Piraeus, there are numerous cafeterias, restaurants, accommodations and interesting places to stroll around.
+In Piraeus ferry port, you can find tourist information, pedestrian lanes and a little further, in the city center of Piraeus, there are numerous cafeterias, restaurants, accommodations and interesting places to stroll around.

 By the time you get off your ship you will easily see plenty of taxis with their characteristic yellow color waiting to pick you up and transfer you everywhere in Athens.
 You can also use a bus which is much cheaper but not as convenient since you will have luggage with you too.
 There are several buses that run from the port of Piraeus towards almost every part in Athens.